 I recommend emailing the tourism headquarters to find out what availability is like before you go.

-Another important thing to remember when you travel to Rwanda s that the permits is that the dates cannot be changed.
+Another important thing to remember is that the dates of the permit cannot be changed.
 If you can’t go on that day anymore, you’ll need to purchase a whole new permit.

 When is the Best Time to Travel to Rwanda to go Gorilla Trekking?